Drive On: Helping Veterans Navigate PTSD & Life After Military Service-logo

 Description:

-Are you a veteran grappling with PTSD, combat stress, or trouble adjusting to civilian life?
+Are you a veteran struggling with PTSD, combat stress, or adjusting to civilian life?
 Tired of feeling isolated and unsure where to turn for support?
-You deserve proven solutions from mental health experts, nonprofits, and fellow veterans who truly understand your challenges.
-Each week, host Scott DeLuzio—an Army veteran and Gold Star Brother—shares candid interviews and practical steps for regaining purpose, rebuilding confidence, and thriving after service.
-Replace frustration with hope, connect with a supportive community, and reclaim the direction you need to move forward.
+You deserve solutions from mental health experts, veteran nonprofits, and fellow veterans who truly understand what you're facing.
+Each week, host Scott DeLuzio, an Army veteran and Gold Star Brother, shares interviews and practical steps to help you regain purpose, rebuild confidence, and thrive after military service.
+Find hope and take the next step forward.

 Language: